brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**Sonic the Hedgehog**

+Weird how much more low-key enjoyable this was than the last movie I watched.
+From the delightfully bad puns, to Jim Carrey having way too much fun, to Ben Schwartz just being himself, this was a nice Saturday afternoon romp.
+I went in expecting basically nothing, and was pleasantly surprised.

 **The Dead Don’t Die**

 This movie so badly wanted to be clever, it is the film equivalent to wearing a “funny shirt” from Hot Topic and explaining the joke to everyone before they can even laugh.